shalzz/shalzz.github.io/content/blog/dharmalaya/index.md

 Never before have I been in a community so distraught, fractured and scattered.
-So many lost and jaded humans, trying to find a sense of purpose, respect and self-worth by trying to help others and build a "better world".
+So many lost and jaded humans, trying to find a sense of purpose, respect and self-worth by trying to help others and building a "better world".
-However it all comes from the place of a moral high-ground and a sense of lacking and neediness rather than an overflowing of abundance and love.
+However it all comes from a place of a moral high-ground and a sense of lacking and neediness rather than an overflowing of abundance and love.

 The campus is completely isolated with there being a lack of collaboration